hxh0928/MRMU/README.md

 - <https://github.com/hxh0928/MRMU-reproduce>

+## License

+The source code in this repository is available under the MIT License.
+The included GWAS summary data and processed datasets remain subject to the terms and conditions of their original data providers.

 ## Contact information
 Please feel free to contact Xianghong Hu (huxh@szu.edu.cn) or Prof. Can Yang (macyang@ust.hk) if any questions.